juliesymons/juliesymons/docs/README.md

      ComplexVectorField (a vector field with complex elements) ColorField (a field where each order-1 tensor is a pixel)

-Each tensor of a ScalarField has a single real tensor element, whereas each tensor of a ComplexField has a single complex tensor element.
+Each tensor of a `ScalarField` has a single real tensor element, whereas each tensor of a `ComplexField` has a single complex tensor element.
-VectorFields and MatrixFields generally have multiple tensor elements per tensor.
-The tensor elements of the real fields (the ScalarFields, VectorFields and MatrixFields) are 32-bit floating point values (“floats”), while the tensor elements of the complex fields (ComplexField and ComplexVectorField) are complex numbers whose real and imaginary components are also floats.
-A ColorField is actually a vector field holding three low-precision (8-bit) integer values.
-A ColorField vector, also called a pixel, holds three, 8-bit color channels (red, green, blue).
+`VectorField` and `MatrixField` generally have multiple tensor elements per tensor.
+The tensor elements of the real fields (the `ScalarField`, `VectorFields` and `MatrixFields`) are 32-bit floating point values (“floats”), while the tensor elements of the complex fields (`ComplexField` and `ComplexVectorField`) are complex numbers whose real and imaginary components are also floats.
+A `ColorField` is actually a vector field holding three low-precision (8-bit) integer values.
+A `ColorField` vector, also called a pixel, holds three, 8-bit color channels (red, green, blue).